planetlabs/planet-client-python/docs/cli/cli-data.md

 ```

 While some assets activate almost immediately (if another user has requested
 it recently), some can take a few minutes.
-If you try to download it before it's active
+If you try to download it before it’s active
-you'll get a message like: `Error: asset missing ["location"] entry.
+you’ll get a message like: `Error: asset missing ["location"] entry.
 Is asset active?`

 Thankfully the CLI has the great `asset-wait` command will complete when the asset is activated: